Port

 Meals not included

-Chemin Pointe-Basse is a route peppered with many examples of traditional local architecture -- simple houses and barns are quite simple and painted in a variety of bright colors.
-Acadian, French and New England influences are evident in the enclosed porches, corbels, verandas, and shingles.
+Chemin Pointe-Basse is a road peppered with many examples of traditional local architecture — its simple houses and barns are painted in a variety of bright colors reflecting Acadian and French origins.
+Some New England influences are also evident here.

 Notes: